-National Treasury will penalise municipalities for non-performance in any of the areas above and municipalities are once again urged to submit complete grant rollover motivations including supporting evidence and accurate pre-audited Annual Financial Statements to National Treasury by the 31 August 2023.
-There will not be a review of unspent grants once the audited Annual Financial Statements is made available.
+National Treasury will penalise municipalities for non-performance in any of the areas above and municipalities are once again urged to submit complete grant rollover motivations including supporting evidence and accurate pre-audited Annual Financial Statements to National Treasury by the 31 August 2024.

-National Treasury will confirm in writing by the 20 October 2023, whether or not the municipality may retain any of the unspent funds as a rollover.
+National Treasury will confirm in writing by the 22 October 2024, whether or not the municipality may retain any of the unspent funds as a rollover.
 Municipalities will be required to appropriate the approved roll over funds in an adjustments budget in terms of Regulation 23 of the Municipal Budget and Reporting Regulations.

-National Treasury will communicate the unspent conditional grant amount by the 8 November 2023.
+National Treasury will communicate the unspent conditional grant amount by the 12 November 2024.
 In terms of Section 21 of DoRA, Municipalities must within 14 days of receipt of the notice:

-- Propose an alternative date for offsetting; or - Make written submissions why the full or part of the amount should not be offset; and - Propose an alternative date by which the amount will be paid into the NRF
+- · Propose an alternative date for offsetting; or - Make written submissions why the full or part of the amount should not be offset; and - Propose an alternative date by which the amount will be paid into the NRF

-Municipalities will be required to repay the remaining unspent conditional grant funds (not subject to a repayment agreement) to the NRF by 17 November 2023 or it will be offset against the municipalities' equitable share allocation to be received on the 6 December 2023.
+Municipalities will be required to repay the remaining unspent conditional grant funds (not subject to a repayment agreement) to the NRF by 18 November 2024 or it will be offset against the municipalities' equitable share allocation to be received on the 4 December 2024.

 The failure to fully or appropriately utilise conditional grants negatively impacts the development of infrastructure and the provision of service delivery by the municipalities.
 It therefore becomes essential that municipalities engage in proper management of conditional grant funding and adhere to the requirements regarding the submission of motivation for rollover.
-In addition, we have attached a schedule to provide further guidance regarding the conditional grant process as per Section 21 of DoRA, 2022 and NT MFMA Circular 123.
+In addition, we have attached a schedule to provide further guidance regarding the conditional grant process as per Section 21 of DoRA, 2023 and NT MFMA Circular 128.